-- In KS1, all phonics will be recorded in phonics books from the start of the year - In FS, children will record in books when appropriate (but all by the end of the year) - Resources which are appropriate to each group e.g. green word cards, frog puppet - The RWI speed sound lesson plan pdf will be followed and used as a script in each session - · Children will be taught phonics in differentiated ability groups which are reviewed half termly by class teachers after a phonic assessment - Teachers teaching the lowest 20% of the cohort in FS and KS1 - When writing sounds on a whiteboard, they will always be modelled by adults in school hand - Adults using appropriate sized sound cards for their group - Staff will teach sounds according to the order as suggested in the RWI handbook - Adults taking responsibility and ownership for their own phonics resources - Fast paced teaching where progress is easily seen - Sessions which include a range of activities enabling children to revise their knowledge, learn new sounds and apply and practise their skills.
+- In KS1, all phonics will be recorded in phonics books from the start of the year - In FS, children will record in books when appropriate (but all by the end of the year) - Resources which are appropriate to each group e.g. green word cards, frog puppet - The RWI speed sound lesson plan pdf will be followed and used as a script in each session - Children will be taught phonics in differentiated ability groups which are reviewed half termly by class teachers after a phonic assessment - Teachers teaching the lowest 20% of the cohort in FS and KS1 - When writing sounds on a whiteboard, they will always be modelled by adults in school hand - Adults using appropriate sized sound cards for their group - Teachers will follow the medium term plan provided - Adults taking responsibility and ownership for their own phonics resources - Fast paced teaching where progress is easily seen - Sessions which include a range of activities enabling children to revise their knowledge, learn new sounds and apply and practise their skills.